 High Point is a larger medium-sized city located in the state of North Carolina.
 With a population of 111,223 people and 31 constituent neighborhoods, High Point is the ninth largest community in North Carolina.

 Unlike some cities, High Point isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in High Point are a mix of both white- and blue-collar jobs.
 Overall, High Point is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in High Point who work in office and administrative support (14.77%), sales jobs (11.22%), and management occupations (9.58%).

 Also of interest is that High Point has more people living here who work in computers and math than 95% of the places in the US.

 The education level of High Point citizens is substantially higher than the typical US community, as 29.70% of adults in High Point have at least a bachelor's degree.

 The per capita income in High Point in 2010 was $24,038, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $96,152 for a family of four.
 However, High Point contains both very wealthy and poor people as well.

 High Point is an extremely ethnically-diverse city.
 The people who call High Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Point residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in High Point include English, Irish, Italian, and Scots-Irish.

 The most common language spoken in High Point is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Langs. of India.